-Paper Coordinator: Professor Douglas Hedley
+Paper Coordinator: Dr Ankur Barua

 This topic will be studied from a comparative point of view.
-The Faculty Board may from time prescribe texts for special study.
+The Faculty Board may prescribe texts for special study.

-There are no prescribed texts for this paper but a list of recommended readings will be available on the Faculty website.
+There are no prescribed texts for this paper but a list of recommended readings will be available.